-Jonathan is a US-trained lawyer resident in Riyadh as a member of the Dentons Saudi Arabian operations.
-His practice focuses primarily on advising large and multinational clients on Saudi corporate and commercial issues.
+Jonathan is a US-trained and qualified associate resident in Riyadh as a member of the Dentons Saudi Arabian operations.
+His practice focuses primarily on advising large and multinational clients on Saudi corporate, commercial, and labor and employment law issues.
 Jonathan has authored and contributed to several publications pertaining primarily to issues of corporate and commercial law, Islamic law (shariah), and international and comparative law, including Introduction to Islamic Law: Principles of Civil, Criminal, and International Law under the Shari'a (JuraLaw | TellerBooks 2013).